heseltime/heseltime.github.io/pages/rDai.md

 @Johannes Kepler University (JKU), Linz: Motivated mainly by the apparent connection between AI technologies and approaches like modeling and NLP/LLM (Natural Language Processing/Large Language Models) and my discipline, ECM.

-What follows are a selection of topics (correlating with course work) and what I did and do and think about in those areas: these Masters level studies are on-going (target 2025), part-time, and occurring in the context of the Symbolic/Mathematical Track @JKU's AI Masters in AI: The most up-to-date [curriculum is listed in English](https://studienhandbuch.jku.at/curr/933) and I also wrote a [concept document](/assets/pdf/AI-SE-Symbolic-Computation-Concept.pdf) for where I am headed with my studies, as one of the options.
+What follows are a selection of topics (correlating with course work) and what I did and do and think about in those areas: these Masters level studies are on-going (target 2025), now full-time, and occurring in the context of the Symbolic/Mathematical Track @JKU's AI Masters in AI.
+The most up-to-date [curriculum is listed in English](https://studienhandbuch.jku.at/curr/933) and I also wrote a [concept document](/assets/pdf/AI-SE-Symbolic-Computation-Concept.pdf) for a potential Symbolic Computation direction of these studies post-Masters here in Linz, where however LLMs and topic dear to my heart are taking center-stage for now:

+# Thesis (Seminar/Practical Work): Few-Shot/In-Context Applications of LLMs to Document Accessibility vs. Finetuning

+For a rounded Masters Thesis, on <b>an ECM-AI topic</b> as it turns out, a comparative exploration of Finetuning especially opposite [In-Context Learning approaches](https://medium.com/@myschang/cot-in-large-language-models-in-context-learning-14d73ff57b90#:~:text=In%20Context%20Learning%20of%20CoT,examples%20to%20guide%20its%20reasoning.) is the goal, starting with a seminar on a current paper and a company-affiliated (some more news to follow) practical work, all on the topic of making PDF-documents accessible.
+Very related: The [European Accessibility Act (EAA) is an EU Directive that sets binding accessibility goals to be achieved by all the member states](https://fep-fee.eu/IMG/pdf/20210629_european_accessibility_act_report_on_the_state_of_the_art_of_publishing_standards.pdf?1892/9929f3564221902d4ca19b53c0d4d9aa2118bb62), to be implemented by 2025.

+## Seminar: Language Models are Few-Shot Learners

+More notes and a presentation coming soon!

+## Practical Work

+TBD, e.g. a standard software component to check and transform pdfs to accessible formats in a fully automated fashion.

+## Thesis

+TBD fully, most likely a comparison with Finetuning appraches.

+### Further Notes

+This could be a real world application too, clearly, since the basic functionality can be distributed by API with customization and standard software modules, as might be done for practical thesis work, on top: This idea also provides a clear delineation between data-oriented service (transformation to barrier free documents) and a module that would be implemented for a company in practical work, with loss of rights to such a module.

 # Metamathematics, Mathematica, Lean (2023 Wolfram Summer School) #